SOTKA project to reverse the trend in declining gamebird populations

-The total budget of the project launched in spring 2020 is EUR 3 million for 2020–2021.
-Together with the Helmi habitats restoration programme of the Ministry of the Environment (EUR 42 million), a comprehensive approach can now be adopted to the restoration of habitats.
+The total budget of the Sotka project launched in spring 2020 is EUR 9 million for 2020–2024.
+Together with the Helmi habitats restoration programme, a comprehensive approach can now be adopted to the restoration of habitats.
 Many measures also target game species directly.

 Read more via the navigation links on this SOTKA website as follows: